- Yes or No Tarot Spread Guide: Everything You Need to Know - October 8, 2022

 For the third card, which shows me areas for growth, I received the Nine of Spells (or the Nine of Wands).
 I absolutely love the imagery on this card, showing a witch casting a spell at night.
 The card represents courage and resistance and suggests that I have everything I need to cast my spell.
 When applied to the reading, I feel as if it is telling me that I need to be more sure of myself and what I have.

-I enjoyed reading with the Forest of Enchantment Tarot deck, and it was easier to read than I thought!
+I enjoyed reading the Forest of Enchantment Tarot deck, and it was easier to read than I thought!
 The imagery is pretty intuitive, and you get a feeling of the cards and their meanings when exploring them.

 Pros of the Forest of Enchantment Tarot Deck